pokui/nsrc-gns3/docs/scripted-setup/index.md

 You will be asked to accept the netdata license.
 Say Yes.

+## gns3 server password

+The script does not set a username or password for the GNS3 administrative interface.

+You should edit `$HOME/.config/GNS3/2.2/gns3_server.conf` to uncomment and change the auth settings, to prevent students from being able to control the GNS3 server.

 # Review and reboot server

 The network changes won't take effect until you reboot the server.
 You may